ruchany13/ruchanme/content/posts/nginxlb.md

 ## Create Nginx Config

-We'll create config file in nginx file.
-This config file include how Nginx work and which ports.
+We'll create a config file in the nginx directory.
+This config file includes how Nginx work and which ports.

 ```
 http {